Green-winged teal: Breeding

 Green-winged teal are among the earliest spring migrants.
 They arrive on nesting areas almost as soon as the snow melts.
 In early February, green-winged teal begin to depart their winter grounds, and continue through April.
 In central regions green-winged teal begin to arrive early in March with peak numbers in early April.
 Nesting chronology varies geographically.
 In North Dakota, green-winged teal generally begin nesting in late April.
 In the Northwest Territories, Canada, green-winged teal begin nesting between late May and early July.
 At Minto Lakes, Alaska, green-winged teal initiate nesting as early as June 1 and as late as July 20.

 They become sexually mature after their first winter.
 The nest is usually concealed both from the side and from above in heavy grass, weeds, or brushy cover.
 Cattails, bulrushes, smartweeds (Polygonum spp.), and other emergent vegetation provide hiding cover for ducks on water.
 The clutch size ranges from 5 to 16 eggs.
 The incubation period is 21 to 23 days.
 The young fledge 34 to 35 days after hatching or usually before 6 weeks of age.
 Young green-winged teal have the fastest growth rate of all ducks.

-The males leaves the females at the start of incubation and congregate on safe waters to molt.
+The males leave the females at the start of incubation and congregate on safe waters to molt.
 Some populations undergo an extensive molt migration while others remain on or near breeding grounds.
 Females molt on breeding grounds.

 Food and feeding

 Green-winged teal, more than any other species of duck, prefer to seek food on mud flats.
 Where mud flats are lacking, they prefer shallow marshes or temporarily flooded agricultural lands.
 They usually eat vegetative matter consisting of seeds, stems, and leaves of aquatic and emergent vegetation.
 Green-winged teal appear to prefer the small seeds of nutgrasses (Cyperus spp.), millets (Panicum spp.), and sedges to larger seeds, but they also consume corn, wheat, barley, and buttonbush (Cephalanthus spp.) seeds.
 In marshes, sloughs, and ponds, green-winged teal select the seeds of bulrushes, pondweeds, and spikerushes (Eleocharis spp.).
 To a lesser extent they feed upon the vegetative parts of muskgrass (Chara spp.), pondweeds, widgeongrass (Ruppia maritima), and duckweeds (Lemna spp.).
 They will occasionally eat insects, mollusks, and crustaceans.
-Occasionally during spring months, green-winged teal will gorge on maggots of decaying fish which are found around ponds.
+Sometimes during spring months, green-winged teal will gorge on maggots of decaying fish which are found around ponds.